- POSTED: 20 Sep 2013 23:59

 This graph is an experimental feature that tracks number of views over time.

-THE HAGUE: The world's chemical weapons watchdog said Tuesday it will deploy a second team of inspectors to bolster its ambitious programme to destroy Syria's arsenal.
+THE HAGUE: The world's chemical weapons watchdog has postponed Sunday's meeting to discuss a Russia-US plan to destroy Syria's arsenal.

 "The meeting of the Executive Council of the OPCW in regard to Syria, scheduled for Sunday has been postponed," the Organisation for the Prohibition of Chemical Weapons said in a statement on Friday.

 "We will announce the new date and time in this space as soon as possible," the Hague-based organisation added.

 Diplomatic sources said that a draft text to be discussed at the meeting had not yet been agreed upon by the United States and Russia.

 The OPCW has already postponed the meeting several times this week.